MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 ### Purchase Resources
+_Use the kingdom's treasury to acquire needed materials from trade partners._

 **Skill:** Society, Diplomacy, or Mercantile Lore

--offer gold in exhange for a single resource type
+- Offer gold in exchange for a single resource type

 - Critical Success: Spend 2 Gold → Gain 1 Resources, +1 free resource of the same type
 - Success: Spend 2 Gold → Gain 1 Resource